Christospsa/ai-act-ontology-compliance-framework/Shacl_Shapes/README.md

 # SHACL Validation for AI Act Ontology

-This repository contains SHACL shapes designed to validate key constraints and logical consistency within an ontology aligned with the EU AI Act.
+This repository contains SHACL shapes designed to validate basic constraints and consistency logic within an ontology that is aligned with EU AI Act.

 ## Contents